 Is it safe to use cat flea collar with a spot on flea treatment?

-You should not use more than one flea product on your cat as both products combined may result in a toxic level of exposure to your cat, which is life-threatening.
+Do not use more than one flea product on your cat as both products combined may result in a toxic level of exposure to your cat, which is life-threatening.
 ALWAYS consult with your veterinarian before using more than one flea control method on your cat.

 My cat has been treated but still has fleas: